matloff/fastStat/README.md

 more layers we have, the smaller the "patches," i.e. the smaller the neighborhoods.
 So the situation is just like that of k-NN etc.

-So basically we are doing a lot of linear regression fits and as this goes from layer to layer, they gets multiplied.
-You're basically building up polynomials of higher and higher degree.

 # Lesson OVER:  Predictive Modeling -- Avoiding Overfitting

 How can we try to avoid overfitting?

-* Most regression models, both parametric and ML, have regularized versions, Again, to guard against extreme data having too much impact.
+* Most regression models, both parametric and ML, have *regularized*
+versions: to guard against extreme data having too much impact, predicted values are shrunken toward 0 in some manner.
-In the linear case, we have *ridge regression* and the LASSO.
+In the linear case, we have *ridge regression* and the LASSO, which work by shrinking b, the estimated &beta; vector.
 Regularized versions of SVM, NNs etc. also exist.

 * We can do *dimension reduction* by mapping our features into a lower-dimensional subspace, e.g. via Principal Components Analysis or UMAP.

-* We cam do *cross validation*:  Take many subsamples of the data (i.e. a subset of the rows).
+* We can do *cross validation*:  Take many subsamples of the data (i.e. a subset of the rows).
 In each one fit our model to the subsample and use the result to predict the remaining data.
 In this way, choose among competing models.